PimDoos/personal-external-memory/README.md

 # Personal External Memory (PEM)
 PEM is a people relationship management system.
 It allows you to keep track of personal relationships and events.

+**Note**: This project is in early development and might not be stable yet.
+There may be breaking changes in the API and database schema.

 ## Features

 ### Concepts